AngelERMZ/Fifa-Talent-Valuation/README.md

 Using the FIFA Male Players dataset (52,361 observations), a log-linear OLS regression was built to estimate market value from three dimensions: athletic quality, age trajectory, and market embeddedness (wage).
-The model achieves R² = 0.91 and is designed to operate as a relative ranking tool — not a precise price oracle — for identifying undervalued mid-tier talent.
+The model achieves R² = 0.91 and is designed to operate as a relative ranking tool (not a precise price oracle) for identifying undervalued mid-tier talent.

 ---

 ## Business context
-For clubs outside the financial elite, overpaying for the wrong player is not just a sporting error — it is a financial one.
+For clubs outside the financial elite, overpaying for the wrong player is not just a sporting error, it is a financial one.
 This model provides a systematic baseline to flag players whose asking price diverges meaningfully from their modeled athletic value.